Last updated 27th June, 2018

-It is clear that overall those suffering with mental health issues, ranging from depression to drug use and severe psychosis experienced a considerably higher rate of criminal victimisation against them, because of their mental illness.
-These results are consistent with a number other studies completed within this area and supporting the notion that psychiatric patients experience more victimisation that general population.
+It is clear that overall those suffering from mental health issues, ranging from depression to drug use and severe psychosis experienced a considerably higher rate of criminal victimization against them, because of their mental illness.
+These results are consistent with a number other studies completed within this area and supporting the notion that psychiatric patients experience more victimization that general population.

-They can be irritable, paranoid, negative, and cynical which will affect their attitude to events and people in their lives and their outward behaviour to those around them and in their life circumstances.
+They can be irritable, paranoid, negative, and cynical which will affect their attitude to events and people in their lives and their outward behavior to those around them and in their life circumstances.

-A domino effect where such attitudes and behaviours evoke more negativity, conflict and stress around them which in turn may result in victimisation.
-This theory also suggests that while people without depressive disorders would actively avoid threatening situations, those with depressive disorders who may feel hopeless and that everything is pointless, may walk into such situations.
+A domino effect where such attitudes and behaviors evoke more negativity, conflict, and stress around them which in turn may result in victimization.
+This theory also suggests that while people without depressive disorders would actively avoid threatening situations, those with depressive disorders who may feel hopeless and that everything is pointless may walk into such situations.

-The cycle continues where victimisation, in turn, causes more depressive symptoms.
+The cycle continues where victimization, in turn, causes more depressive symptoms.
 This then may prompt a relapse in symptoms and therefore this person requires more support.
-Further research is required to identify more accurately what factors may be involved in victimisation in depressive patients and how this may be overcome.
+Further research is required to identify more accurately what factors may be involved in victimization in depressive patients and how this may be overcome.

 Substance Misuse and Mental Health